kilbot/WooCommerce-POS/README.md

 ### Building the project

-Changes to the .js or .css source files will require a project rebuild.
+Once you have cloned the project you will have all the files necessary to build and customise the plugin.
 Build tasks are automated by [Grunt](http://gruntjs.com).

 ```sh
 grunt dev